cloro-official/treasure-extractor-booru/README.md

   - if the images are randomized.
 - organized
   - if the images are seperated by directories containing a `contents.json` file, or inside the directory with a `sources.txt` file.
+- allsite
+  - if the program gets images from every site listed.
+This will ignore the "organized" option and will still write images from individual directories.